audreyshub/my-first-jekyll-site/index.md

           A landing page is your handshake, greeting, or smile.
 I design landing pages that captures the imagination and converts visitors.
       - title: Technical Integrations
         content: >-
           Need Aweber, Acuity, Calendly or some other integration but stuck on the how?
-No worries, sit back and let me handle the technical integrations for you.
+No worries, kick back and let me handle the technical integration for you.
   - section_id: testimonials
     component: testimonials_block.html
     type: testimonialsblock